One Tool, Many Languages: Language-Parametric Transformation with Incremental Parametric Syntax: Overview

-To implement hoisting, the user defines a transformation over blocks, and then uses a generic traversal to run this over every block in the program.
-The transformation checks if each block item is a variable declaration.
-If so, it splits the variable declaration into a variable declaration without initialization, and a sequence of zero or more assignments.
+The transformation traverses every block in the program.
+At each block, it checks if each block item is a variable declaration.
+If so, it splits the declaration into one without initialization, and into a sequence of zero or more assignments.
 The extracted assignments are inserted where the variable declarations lay previously, while the extracted variable declarations are prepended to the front of the block.

-While the basic implementation is simple, like any program transformation, much of the work comes in dealing with language subtleties--- and, in this case, with variation between languages.
-We'll explain briefly how our implementation deals with a few of these.
+Figure \ref{fig:elem-hoist-code} in Section \ref{sec:implementation} gives this code verbatim.